jenkins-infra/plugin-site/plugins/gatsby-source-jenkinsplugins/__mocks__/plugin-doc.md

 ## Usage

-On my Jenkins instance, I'm authenticated as "nicolas".
+On my Jenkins controller, I'm authenticated as "nicolas".
 As I want to use the same identity for commits on repositories, I can setup an additional identity for my account on googlecode :
 ![](docs/images/Capture_d’écran_2012-08-21_à_15.03.47.png)